Wiegenlied - (2003)

 Summen, murmeln, flüstern, rieseln.

 Sing so softly, softly, softly,

 sing a whispered lullaby,

-moon you'll learn the pathway,
+from the moon you'll learn the pathway,

 that so still through heaven leads.

 This song, intended for soprano or mezzo soprano and piano, will also serve as a theme for a string trio.
 The accompaniment is a music-box figure, and the melody is simple as should be a lullaby.
 A fantastical retelling of the Lorelei myth by Brentano is also set to music, for piano or orchestra.
 Titled by Brentano - Lore Lay.
 On that page, a short biography of Brentano can be found.

 The score is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
 Click on the graphic below for this piano-vocal score.